yuyhong23/sql-challenge/README.md

     - query.sql is the queries for data analysis
     - schema&quert.sql is the file that contains both the schema and query (which I used during the process)
     - sql_challenge_bonus.ipynb is the Jupyter Notebook for the Bonus part
+    - EXTRA_using_indexes folder (extra practice on using indexes):
+      - A sql file with schema and query for the work done using indexes
+      - A folder with screenshots of the explains before and after using index

   - data folder contains the six csv data files